-It’s common to struggle with self-doubt and a lack of confidence.
-We often focus on not being good enough.
-And we worry about having enough confidence to do what we want.
+It’s common to struggle with self doubt and a lack of confidence.
+We often have a tendency to focus on not being good enough.
+And we worry about having enough confidence to do what we really want.

 You know that moment where you stop doing what you want to do because all of a sudden you think, “OMG, I can’t do this.
 I’m not up to this.
 No-one’s going to listen to me.
 No-one’s going to understand me.”

 That moment of self doubt that stops you dead in your tracks as you are about to walk out the door, or stand up in front of the class or lecture or meeting, or about to walk on stage or the playing field or race track.

 Sometimes there’s a really uncomfortable thought that contradicts the rational and logical evidence that you are actually ok.
 The evidence that others could so easily provide if you asked them.
 That graduation certificate, your marks, those awards, those medals and trophies, the fact you were cast in a role or selected for the job.
 The number of people who tell you that you are good at what you do.
 It can be hard to remember this evidence when the self doubt takes over.

 Thoughts & self doubt

 Sometimes there’s a thought or collection of thoughts that can be so intrusive.
 It’s that thought I sometimes have moments prior to clicking on publish or post or start for a live video.
 It’s that thought that maybe I’ll not be able to fill the word count or the 10-15mins of video, or that what I’m sharing won’t speak to anyone.

 In that moment, it can be hard to just take the leap into the unknown… there’s so much out there.
 But I reason with myself that if what I want to say or what I’ve written might be helpful to me it might be helpful to someone else, and even if it’s helpful to just one person, it’s worth it.
 So I prepare to take the leap…